Are you ready for Tim Burton’s The Addams Family TV series? We are.

 It was bound to happen inevitably.
 While Tim Burton’s name has always been thrown around when The Addams Family is mentioned, it looks like the match made in gothic fantasy heaven is finally happening.

-As per Deadline, Burton is shopping his live-action TV series idea around to potential buyers as he aims to executive produce and direct all episodes.
-However, this version of The Addams Family will be set in current times and be set from Wednesday Addams’ perspective.
+As per Deadline, Burton is shopping his live-action The Addams Family TV series idea around to potential buyers as he aims to executive produce and direct all episodes.
+However, this version will be set in current times and be set from Wednesday Addams’ perspective.

 While it’s still early days and no one knows if it’ll even happen, it’s fun to wonder what the show could end up looking like.
 Naturally, we’re suckers for speculation, too, so we’ve compiled a list of whom we think should be cast in the lead roles.

 Jake Brennan as Pugsley Addams

 Considering the nature of TV right now and the POV of Burton’s Addams Family, it’s likely that Pugsley and Wednesday will be teenagers on the show.
 One actor who’s proven himself as a lead of a TV show at a young age is the former Richie Rich Jake Brennan.
 Look at him now and tell us that he doesn’t just scream Pugsley!

 Yes, we’re talking about the actress who played Ramona Gibbler on Fuller House.
 While the show might’ve been your typical one-beat comedy, Soni Nicole Bringas showed promise and talent that suggests she could have a huge career in front of her.
 Also, at the age of 18, she’s in the right age bracket to portray a teenage Wednesday.